-We know almost everything about Tier 1 and Tier 2 special forces, but what constitutes Tier 3?
-The United States has gone bonkers for US Navy SEALs and Military Special Operations Forces since Operation Neptune Spear (the raid on Osama Bin Laden).
-Informally, three tiers classify units unofficially in the United States military special operations forces hierarchy.
+It is well-established knowledge regarding Tier 1 and Tier 2 special forces, but what constitutes Tier 3?
+The United States has exhibited a strong interest in U.S. Navy SEALs and Military Special Operations Forces since Operation Neptune Spear (the raid on Osama Bin Laden).
+Informally, three tiers classify units within the hierarchy of United States military special operations forces.

-Tier 3 forces are considered significant and conventional warfare units.
-This level has the most people and the lowest amount of funding compared to the levels below it (visually speaking).
-Their training also tends to be more “basic” when compared to Tier 2 and Tier 1 units.
+Tier 3 forces are seen as significant and conventional warfare units, with the largest number of personnel and the lowest level of funding compared to the lower Tiers.
+Their training is typically considered more “basic” than Tier 2 and Tier 1 units.

 Tier 3 units

-Tier 3 can also be called “White” and comprise more prominent infantry support elements.
-These are not special forces units but provide broad manpower support for large-scale engagements.
+Tier 3, called “White,” comprises prominent infantry support elements.
+These units are not special forces, but they provide extensive support in terms of manpower for large-scale engagements.
 Some examples are:

 - US Army’s 10th Mountain Division